Beauty Q&A: What Should I Do When My Foundation Gets Dry During the Day?

-As winter nears closer and the temperature drops, it's important to choose beauty products that target our cold-weather beauty challenges — be it chapped lips, flyaways or flaky and patchy foundation caused by drier, harsher air.
+As the weather starts to change, it's important to choose beauty products that target our weather-specific beauty challenges — be it chapped lips, flyaways or flaky and patchy foundation caused by drier, harsher air (or, perhaps from melting off your face in the heat).
 Of all these annoying makeup-related struggles, dry, cracked foundation is one of the most difficult to combat.
 So how are you supposed to effectively freshen up your foundation without stripping off all of your makeup completely?
-We reached out to Giorgio Armani celebrity makeup artist Tim Quinn as well as beauty influencer Nikki Apostolou to find out their best tips and tricks.
+We reached out to Giorgio Armani celebrity makeup artist Tim Quinn as well as beauty influencer Nikki Apostolou to find out.